raphaelsaunier/jsromandie-angular-ember/slides/00-index/agenda.md

 ---

-Some advices to get started
+Some advice to get started

 ---

-At the end discussion and questions.
+At the end discussion and questions

 ---